MikeHopley/ftl-ships-guide/stealth-b.md

 Take fights against Rebel Riggers more willingly than against Auto-assaults.
 Auto-assaults always have offensive drones, but Riggers may have defensive ones instead.
 Beware Rebel Disruptors though, as they can have both drones and hacking!

 Don’t just consider the drones, but also the weapons.
-An Rebel Rigger with Heavy Laser and Mini Beam is increbibly dangerous.
+An Rebel Rigger with Heavy Laser and Mini Beam is incredibly dangerous.
 It would be a lot safer with just a Leto for weapons.

 If a scary-looking pirate is [offering you a bribe](https://ftl.fandom.com/wiki/Pirate_Bribing_You_for_Unknown_Ship), probably just take it.
 Fighting only gives a 40% chance of getting an additional scrap reward, though there’s also a chance of 15 hull repair.